substance/substance-legacy/README.md

 2. Setup config.json (you can use config.json.example as a template)

    Fill in CouchDB Host, Port, and Database

-3. Initialize CouchDB Views
+3. Install Libraries

-   `$ cake couch:push # from the project directory`
+   `npm install underscore express dnode couch-client`
-4. Install Libraries
+4. Seed the DB

-   `npm install cradle underscore express dnode`
+  `$ node db/seed.js`
 5. Start the server

    `$ node server.js`